Updated May 18, 2023

-In order to understand, it is important to know how applications use EJBs.
+To understand, it is essential to know how applications use EJBs.
 Developers can utilize Enterprise JavaBeans (EJB) beans for various purposes, including handling sessions and managing entities.
 A session bean instance serves one client at a time.
 The session beans can be of two types.
 They are stateful and stateless.
 A stateless session does not need to store any session or client information.
 It may or may not contain states specific to a client.
-A stateless session can store a state for a duration of method invocation.
+A stateless session can store a state for the duration of method invocation.
 When a method completes, then this issue is not retained.
 A stateful session maintains all information that reflects the interaction between the bean and client across methods and transactions.
 It can manage interactions between clients and different enterprise beans.
-It also has an entity representing a set of persistent data usually stored in the database.
+It also has an entity representing persistent data usually stored in the database.

 How does EJB make Working so Easy?

 EJB does simplify the process of development of an entity and session beans.
-This is possible because of its simplified model and by leveraging well-known artifacts like POJOs and the different interfaces.
-It also has a new EntityManager API which makes changes to business methods and does not require any specifications.
+This is possible because of its simplified model and leveraging well-known artifacts like POJOs and the different interfaces.
+It also has a new EntityManager API, which changes business methods and does not require any specifications.
 All these features also make maintaining it easier.

 What can you do with EJB?

 The Enterprise JavaBeans are Java classes with annotations that help create business logic for different applications.
 With this, it also provides additional advantages of the below services, which EJB provides.

 - Clustering: By this, you can deploy it on any clustering environment.